-Data processing
+Data collection

-Data processing can occur in one of two ways:
+Data can be collected in one of two ways:

-- It can be collected on the forms which will be circulated to registered hospital leads and subsequently be entered onto the web-based data tool by the hospital staff after data verification.
-An example of the forms can be found in the appendix. - Alternatively it can be directly entered onto the web-based tool by hospital staff while collecting the data.
+- It can be collected first on printed forms which will be circulated to registered hospital leads and subsequently be entered onto the web-based data tool by the hospital staff after data verification.
+An example of the forms can be found in the appendix. - Alternatively, it can be directly entered onto the web-based tool by hospital staff while collecting the data.